stevensoneremeh/eriggalive/OPTIMIZATION_SUMMARY.md

 ## Executive Summary

-Successfully optimized your EriggaLive platform to **reduce Supabase egress costs by 60-80%** while enhancing admin dashboard functionality.
+Successfully optimized your EriggaLive platform with database performance improvements and enhanced admin dashboard functionality.
+Based on common optimization patterns, you can expect **estimated 40-70% reduction in Supabase egress costs** (actual savings will vary based on usage).
 All improvements are **production-ready** and **zero-risk** to existing features.

 ## ✅ What Was Fixed